harb70/bayrolas5-nodered/README.md

-# bayrolas5-nodered
+## bayrolas5-nodered

+# Using Nodered to connect to Bayrol MQTT broker and send incoming messages to local Mosquitto Broker ( including Home Assistant configuration )

-How to connect to Bayrol MQTT broker
+1) How to connect to Bayrol MQTT broker

 connect to the web portal
 clic on “Direct Access”